THIS

 UNESCO

 Stroll of cobbled streets of the UNESCO World Heritage city center.
-Or maybe grab a drink on a rooftop for an arial view.
+Or maybe grab a drink on a rooftop for an aerial view.

 ART